Social impact of the COVID-19 pandemic in the United States: Reopening

 On March 24, Donald Trump expressed a target of lifting restrictions "if it's good" by April 12, the Easter holiday, for "packed churches all over our country".
 However, a survey of prominent economists by the University of Chicago indicated that abandoning an economic lock-down prematurely would do more economic damage than maintaining it.
 The New York Times said, "There is, however, a widespread consensus among economists and public health experts that lifting the restrictions would impose huge costs in additional lives lost to the virus—and deliver little lasting benefit to the economy."
 On March 29, Trump extended the federal physical distancing recommendations until the end of April.

-Ohio Governor Mike DeWine says employers must redesign workplaces to keep workers six feet apart, or let them conduct remote work.
+Ohio Governor Mike DeWine said employers must redesign workplaces to keep workers six feet apart or let them conduct remote work.

-Connecticut requires employers who are open to keep workers six feet apart, deliver products to customers at curbside or by delivery when possible, protect workers with barriers such as Plexiglas, prohibit sharing equipment or desks and if possible have employees eat and take breaks alone in their cars or at their workstations.
+Connecticut required employers who were open to keep workers six feet apart, deliver products to customers at curbside or by delivery when possible, protect workers with barriers such as Plexiglas, prohibit sharing equipment or desks and if possible have employees eat and take breaks alone in their cars or at their workstations.